 Wrist arthrocentesis is a procedure where the synovial fluid is aspirated from a patient's wrist.
 This is a sterile procedure that can be therapeutic or diagnostic.
-This procedure can be performed in the emergency department or an office setting by healthcare professionals with procedural knowledge to limit complications.
-This activity outlines the indications, contraindications, and technique for a wrist arthrocentesis and highlights the role of an interprofessional care team in caring for these patients to improve clinical outcomes.
+This procedure can be performed in the emergency department or in an office setting by healthcare professionals with procedural knowledge to limit complications.
+This activity outlines the indications, contraindications, and techniques for wrist arthrocentesis and highlights the role of the interprofessional care team in caring for these patients to improve clinical outcomes.

 - Identify the anatomical structures pertinent to wrist arthrocentesis.

 - Describe the technique used in wrist arthrocentesis.

 - Review the potential complications of wrist arthrocentesis.

 - Outline interprofessional team strategies for improving care coordination and communication to advance wrist arthrocentesis and improve outcomes.